Skip to main content

 • Wheelock College of Education & Human Development

-You must apply to a specific major in a specific school when applying to BU.
+When applying to BU, you must apply to a specific school or college.
 If you do not have a specific major in mind, you can apply to the College of General Studies or to the undeclared major in the College of Arts & Sciences.

 Once at BU, it is easy to change your major.
-Students can change their major within their same school by completing a Change of Major/Minor Form or students can change to another school through an Intra-University Transfer (IUT).
+Students can change their major within the same school by completing a Change of Major/Minor Form, or students can change to another school through an Intra-University Transfer (IUT).
 The IUT process may take more time and energy because you must satisfy the Gateway Criteria to complete the process, meaning you must succeed in an introductory course or series of introductory courses in the new school before transferring.

 When applying to BU, you may be considered for admission into the College of General Studies, even if these were not your specified programs of interest.
-If you apply to the College of Fine Arts or the Accelerated Medical Program, you will only be considered for the program that you applied to.

 Accelerated Programs